-(Side note: I had a McGriddle sandwich, which is a pancake sandwich with sausage, egg, and melted cheese on it.
-It is absolutely despicable, and yet was delicious.
+There were no camping spaces at the Onion Valley Campground near the trailhead, so we drove up on a Thursday evening and got a hotel in Lone Pine.
+We got up at 4:00 am the next morning and grabbed breakfast at McDonald’s.
+Nothing else was open.
+I had a McGriddle sandwich, which is a pancake sandwich with sausage, egg, and melted cheese on it.
+It is absolutely despicable and yet delicious.
 I ate one and a half.
-I almost had two, but my sound mind kicked in and I restained myself from having that last half.
+I almost had two, but my sound mind kicked in and I restrained myself from having that last half.
 It’s no wonder we are all obese and dying of cancer.
-I probably took a few months off my life eating that abomination.)
+I probably took a few months off my life eating that abomination.

-We got to the trailhead just after first light and starting hiking toward Kearsarge Pass.
+We got to the trailhead just after first light and started hiking toward Kearsarge Pass.
 We both felt really great with energy to spare.
 We passed a handful of beautiful lakes on the way and got a great view of University Peak, which is both beautiful and foreboding.
 It’s also on my list to hike pretty soon.
 And as I looked at it, I wondered what route I could actually take to get to the summit.
 From where I was it looked steep and impassable from all directions.
 That’s a problem for another day.

 We got to Kearsarge Pass, had a snack, and still felt pretty good.
 We estimated another hour to reach the summit from trip reports we had read online.
 So we started up the steep, loose class 2 rock.

 We passed a false summit and then, another false summit.
-And then finally in the distance we saw the “real” summit.
+And then finally, in the distance, we saw the “real” Mount Gould summit.
 A hiker had gotten to it before us and had yelled down to us, “Hey, this is not the summit.
 It’s right behind me.”
 The climb was not technically hard, but we were both pretty winded from the altitude.
-In fact, Wes and I both felt light headed when we took a break at ~12,500.
+In fact, Wes and I both felt light-headed when we took a break at ~12,500.
 We shook it off and soldiered on.

 On one side, there’s a vertical drop of about 400 feet.
 When you stand on it, there’s a bit of pucker factor.
 You definitely don’t want to stand up there in the wind.
 We didn’t have to rope up for it, but we had some gear just in case we needed it, and we used it to protect ourselves on the summit block.
 I didn’t want one of us to get blown off and die just because I was too lazy to put a harness on.

 We powered back down the mountain and grabbed some dinner on the way home.
 I had my traditional flaming hot Cheetos along with a Gatorade fruit punch, and it was delicious.
 It was a great day, especially because I got to hang out with my son.
 I don’t know how many dads in their 50s get to hang out with their adult sons on big mountains.
 But there’s nothing quite like that.